Test

 Canada Housing and Mortgage Corporation (CMHC)

-CMHC's Secondary Suite Loan Program helps homeowners refinance their properties to finance the creation of self-contained secondary suites, promoting densification and more rental units.
+CMHC's Secondary Suite Loan Program helps homeowners refinance their properties to fund the creation of self-contained secondary suites, promoting densification and more rental units.
 This program supports homeowners who already occupy the property (or have a close relative do so) and want to add up to four units.
 The new suite must meet zoning requirements and cannot be used for short-term rentals.

 Key requirements include: